charliecalvert/CloudNotes/Assignments/React/RestTests.md

 ## Turn it in

+Be sure you have also created a button click test as described here:

+- [Button Click Deck][bcd]

 Put your work in a branch called **Week03-RestTest** and then Git **tag**.
 Then run Git **add**, **push** and **commit**.

 It's simplest if you provide a link to the correct folder and branch on GitHub/BitBucket, or else detail what you are doing: